Give us a call now for an immediate match with a local pro.

 It's important to repair or replace your HVAC system when it's broken, but it can also be expensive.
 Luckily, there are steps you can take to reduce wear and tear on your system.

-Contact at least three HVAC companies for quotes.
-Explain the issues and have specialists visit to inspect your HVAC system if possible.
-Compare the contractors' explanations, solutions, estimated costs, timeframes, and warranties.
-Avoid companies that pressure you or demand payment upfront.
+Get quotes from three or more HVAC companies.
+Explain your issues and ask if specialists can inspect your system in person.
+Compare each contractor's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
+Avoid companies that pressure you or demand payment before work.

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
+To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 New Hampshire doesn't have specific state-level licensing requirements for HVAC contractors.
 However, some contractors may require a Fuel Gas Fitting or Oil Heating Technician license from the Mechanical Safety and Licensing Board.
-You should also check whether there are local licensing requirements in your city or municipality.
-You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with positive reviews and reports of fantastic customer experiences.
+You will also want to check whether your city or municipality has any local licensing requirements.
+You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
+Pick a company with great feedback and good customer testimonials.

-It’s important to understand what the work process will look like.
-For HVAC repairs, the company should list the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
+Always make sure you know what a company’s process is like.
+When getting HVAC repairs, ask your provider to explain which parts require replacement and why.
+Confirm that your technician will clean and test the system afterward to verify proper operation.
 When replacing your HVAC, request that the company explain the new model, features, estimated installation time, energy efficiency, and brand.
-Before work starts, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before signing a contract, be sure you understand how your provider will determine the right system size for your home and what the price will be.

 Reliable HVAC companies offer warranties on service and equipment installations.
 The more complete the coverage, the better.
 Review warranty details between providers and pick the one that offers the most comprehensive protection for a fair price.